 Each Program's PEC selects up to 4 individuals to serve as Qualifying Exam Chairs.
 The Qualifying Exam Chairs jointly share the responsibility of chairing all qualifying exams in a given year.
 The Qualifying Exam Chairs shall recommend the examination date, and select members of the Examining Committee that shall consist of a Qualifying Exam Chair, two members of the TAC and two members of the program's faculty.
 If the TAC has not been appointed prior to the examination, the QE Chairs shall select two program members with expertise in the field of the proposal in place of TAC members.
 All members of the Examining Committee are voting members.
 The student's Major Advisor must attend the examination, but serves solely as a silent observer.
 It is the responsibility of the student to submit the completed Qualifying Examination Date form to the GSBS for approval prior to the date of the exam.

-Once the examination date has been set, if any member of the Examination Committee finds he/she cannot be present at the examination, he/she must inform the Dean in writing prior to the start of the exam.
+Once the present at the examination, he/she must inform the Dean in writing prior to the start of the exam.
 The GSBS Qualifying Exam Procedures and Rules document provides additional guidance on the conduct of exams.